CatiaFerreira6/scala-api/README.md

 - We need to link that route with the service for deleting a user
 - We need the service to call the storage layer for persisting the new user

+# Step 3

+## Authentication

+The easiest way to use authentication is by using the directives provided by Akka Http.

+Let's create an `Authentication.scala` file in the quickstart folder.

+In this file we shall create an Authentication trait that will be used by every route aggregator we'll have.

+This trait shall have an `authenticate` directive that will make use of the `authenticateBasic` directive of Akka Http

+`authenticate` will call on another function of our creation, aptly named `passwordAuthenticator`.

+This function will return the username of the authenticated user if the Basic Authentication provided has a password of value `password`

 ## Run project

 `sbt run`

+If you want to keep it listening for changes you can use `~reStart` inside the `sbt` shell